Organic lawn management: Delta Dental Stadium, Manchester, New Hampshire, United States

 In 2019, the New Hampshire Fisher Cats began the transition to make Delta Dental Stadium the first professional baseball field that is organically managed.
 Stonyfield, as part of its #playfree campaign to convert recreational spaces to organic management, supported the field's transition.

 New York City public lands, United States

 In 2021, the New York City Council banned the use of synthetic pesticides by city agencies.
 The effort was started by teacher Paula Rogovin's kindergarten class at P.S.
 290.

 Maui, Hawaii, United States

 In 2021, the island of Maui banned synthetic pesticides and fertilizers from all county lands.
 Community organizers including Autumn Ness, director of Beyond Pesticides' Hawai'i Organic Land Management Program worked to enact the law.

 Baltimore, Maryland, United States

 In 2022, a synthetic pesticide ban on public and private property passed by the Baltimore City Council in 2020 went into effect.
 It includes a fine of up to $250 for violators.

 Hallowell, Maine, United States

 In 2024, a synthetic pesticide ban on public and private property went into effect in Hallowell, which is located along the Kennebec River.

+Falmouth, Maine, United States

+In 2025, the town of Falmouth adopted a pesticide ordinance banning the use of most synthetic pesticides and fertilizers.
+In November 2025, Falmouth voters voted to keep the ordinance.